coverbeck/dcc-ops/README.md

   * For question "What is your AWS zone within the selected region (e.g. us-east-1c for the us-east-1 region)?", you can check your AWS zone by clicking on your instance, and then under _Description_, look for _Availability zone_.
   * For question "What is your AWS instance type (e.g. m1.xlarge)?", type the type of instance you want consonance to spawn up.
 You can check the types of instances [here](http://www.ec2instances.info/) (use the entry under the _API Name_ column).
 For now, only use `c4.8xlarge`.
 Support for more instances will come in the future.
   * For question "What is your AWS image ..." use the _AMI ID_ created during the _Consonance Setup_ section.
-* Redwood
-  * Install in prod mode
-  * If the base URL is _example.com_, then _storage.example.com_, _metadata.example.com_, _auth.example.com_, and _example.com_ should resolve via DNS to your server elastic IP.
-  * Enter your AWS Key and Secret Key when requested.
-Redwood will use these to sign requests for upload and download to your S3 bucket
-  * On question 'What is your AWS S3 bucket?', put the name of the s3 bucket you created for Redwood.
-  * On question 'What is your AWS S3 endpoint?', put the S3 endpoint pertaining to your region.
-See [here](http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region).
-  * On question 'What is your AWS IAM KMS key ID?', put your encryption key ID (See 'Create an AWS IAM Encryption Key" above).
-If you don't want server-side encryption, you can leave this blank.
-  * On question 'Would you like to use external redwood databases?', enter 'N'.
 * Boardwalk
   * Install in prod mode
   * On question `What is your Google Client ID?`, put your Google Client ID.
 See [here](http://bitwiser.in/2015/09/09/add-google-login-in-flask.html#creating-a-google-project)